 - January 2 for summer admission

 Like most other U.S. colleges and universities, we require official TOEFL scores (Test of English as a Foreign Language) from international applicants.
 We encourage you to take the TOEFL early so we have time to receive your scores directly from the testing agency.
 Sorry, photocopies or faxes will not be accepted.
 Preferred minimum scores on the TOEFL are 560 (paper-based), 230 (computer-based) or 88 (iBT).

 As part of the application process, we will need to see official transcripts from all schools attended.
 The transcripts must be provided in signed, sealed envelopes.
-If the original transcript is not in English, you will need to have it translated by one of the following agencies (or any organization accredited by the National Association of Credential Evaluation Services):
+An official transcript analysis is required of all coursework completed outside of the United States by one of the following credentialing evaluation services:

 Verification of Financial Support